WorldSEnder/wasm-split-prototype/README.md

 ## What this is not

 This is not a dynamic linker for wasm!
-Runtime loading expects to receive _exactly_ the modules that have been produced by splitting before.
+Runtime loading expects to receive _exactly_ the modules that have been produced by splitting earlier.
 Selectively updating only specific files after recompiling is not supported.
 On the technical side, this is because a reachability analysis is run on the whole artifact which might migrate code from one module to another due to unrelated changes.